BilalEssafi1/my-practice-repository/README.md

     - The video in the "Modern Morocco" section was taken from the "[This is AmericaTV](https://www.youtube.com/@ThisIsAmericaTV)" YouTube channel.

 # Code
 - The footer code came originally based on the [Love Running Project](https://github.com/Code-Institute-Solutions/SampleREADME/blob/master/README.md), and the code to create a '::before' element in front of the header for improved readibility came originally from [Mozilla's Developer Network](https://developer.mozilla.org/en-US/docs/Web/CSS/::before).
+In addition, the code to avoid blank space entries in the <input> fields of the contact form came from [Stack Overflow](https://stackoverflow.com/questions/13766015/is-it-possible-to-configure-a-required-field-to-ignore-white-space).
 However, all the code has been modified to suit the specific needs of this website and is no longer in its original form.

 # Read Me
 The basic structure of the Readme were taken from [Code Institute's](https://github.com/Code-Institute-Solutions/SampleREADME/blob/master/README.md) and [flowlesscooking](https://github.com/Martiless/flawlesscooking?tab=readme-ov-file) Readme samples.